September 07, 2022

 Does your company offer more than one product or service?

-If so, you should consider creating multiple lead scoring models.
+If so, you should consider creating multiple models to score leads.

 And because lead scoring models are structured around your buyer personas, it's understood you will also want different lead scoring models for each product and/or service your company offers.